Theater & Dance archive

-  "Macbeth" at Berkeley Rep was one of the most eagerly anticipated productions of the 2016 theater year.
+"Macbeth," which ran February 19 through April 10, 2016, at Berkeley Rep, was one of the most eagerly anticipated productions of the 2016 theater year.
 Tony Lacy-Thompson reviewed.

 "One Man, Two Guvnors" made for a hilarious, thoroughly fun time in the theater, May 8-June 28, 2015.
 We know this because Tony Lacy-Thompson went to see it, and reported back here.